Services for people needing other support

 Status Resolution Support Services

-From 1 April 2014 the department commenced the administration of the Status Resolution Support Services payment.
-This payment provides financial assistance to people living in the community while their immigration status is being resolved.
-The DIBP determines eligibility for this payment.
+The department administers the Status Resolution Support Services (SRSS) payment.
+The DIBP determines eligibility for the payment, which provides financial assistance to people living in the community while their immigration status is being resolved.
+At 30 June 2016 approximately 18,000 customers received the payment.

 Innovative multicultural services

-The department provides Express Plus Lite mobile app services in four languages for iOS and android devices.
-Customers can use the app to report their earnings at a time that suits them, which is more convenient and reduces the need for interpreter services.
-The languages are Arabic, Chinese, Vietnamese and Persian (Farsi) (introduced in 2014-15).
+The department provides Express Plus Lite mobile app services in 4 languages for iOS and android devices.
+Customers can use the app to report their earnings anywhere at any time, increasing convenience and reducing the need for interpreter services.
+The languages are Arabic, Chinese, Vietnamese and Persian (Farsi).

 Working with partners

 MSOs continued to help deliver innovative services through a range of partnership initiatives.
-Some examples include:
+Examples include:

 Payments and services

 The department’s core responsibility in response to emergencies is to ensure the continuity of payments and services.
-The delivery of services in emergencies can include:
+Service delivery during an emergency can include:

 - assisting individuals to test their eligibility for an income support payment or service